Italian Meatloaf Muffins

 - 3 large garlic cloves, minced

-- 1 c. your favorite marinara sauce, divided (I used a spicy marinara)
+- 1 c. your favorite marinara sauce, divided (I like to use a spicy marinara)

 - 1 large egg, lightly beaten